LIFE IN HAPPY VALLEY

 FARMLAND TO FACTORIES

-Secret cities emerged overnight to support weapon production.
+Secret cities emerged overnight to support weapons production.
 At the western most boundary of the military's new reservation in East Tennessee, the war effort engulfed the tiny Wheat Community (population 1,000), replacing farmhouses and fruit trees with massive concrete and steel structures that would produce the world's first enriched uranium.
 The boomtown that materialized from the sleepy pastureland became known as Happy Valley.
 Only steps away, a second community emerged; Happy Valley's smaller "neighbor to the East" would be called Wheat Colony.

 K-25 from the northeast with a Wheat farm in the foreground.